 You should develop an understanding of how to capture someone's attention in a split second.

 This doesn't happen by running the same ad creative over and over and over again.
-Even if it is a great ad, it will eventually become stale.
+Even if it is a good ad, it will eventually become stale.
 You should change things up frequently, even if you are just targeting people nearby.